 But why Japan?
 Shame exists in direct proportion to honour.
 Japanese society has always placed a very high emphasis on honour, as epitomised by the samurai warrior ethic.
 In the late 1900s Japanese officers recited a daily oath of loyalty to the emperor.
 If an officer stumbled or sneezed during this recitation he was expected to commit hara-kiri, ritual suicide.

 It is no coincidence that Japanese forces were responsible for 1937’s ‘Rape of Nanking’, when over 20,000 Chinese women were raped and murdered—often with a bayonet to the vagina.
 Behind this lies an obsession with cleanliness—moral, spiritual and physical—that equates sex with dirtiness.

 Japanese women derisively use the term soshoku danshi (‘herbivore men’) to refer to men lacking an appetite for flesh.
 The term could equally be applied to Japanese women.
 Many prefer pets to boyfriends.
-Men immerse themselves in online worlds and virtual girlfriends whose devotion is assured.
+Men immerse themselves in online worlds and virtual girlfriends whose devotion and sexual purity is assured.